zsaladin/IconSDK.Net/README.md

 // It will retrieve the value from Testnet if you do not specify network. var balance = await wallet.GetBalance();

+// Transfer ICX
+// It will transfer the value in Testnet if you do not specify network.
+Address to = "hx0000000000000000000000000000000000000000";
+BigInteger amount = 10 * Consts.Loop2ICX;
+BigInteger stepLimit = 1 * Consts.Loop2ICX;
+await wallet.Transfer(to, amount, stepLimit);

+// Specify network.
+wallet.ApiUrl = Consts.ApiUrl.MainNet;

-// Store your key with password wallet.Store("yourPassword", "yourKeystorePath");
+// Store your key with password. wallet.Store("yourPassword", "yourKeystorePath");
 ```